 The geko device is the first electrical neuromuscular stimulator of its kind to be cleared for increasing microcirculatory blood flow and adds to Sky's prior FDA clearances for edema reduction and for stimulation of the calf muscles to prevent venous thrombosis (blood clots) in both surgical and non-surgical patients.

-Three recent published studies, two led by Das, and the other led by Bosanquet demonstrate geko device generated microcirculatory blood flow increase in the lower limbs of patients with venous insufficiency and ischemia.
+Three recently published studies, two led by Das, and the other led by Bosanquet demonstrate geko device-generated microcirculatory blood flow increase in the lower limbs of patients with venous insufficiency and ischemia.
 Both studies measured the increase using Laser Speckle Contrast Imaging, a non-invasive technique that measures blood flow.